mindspore-lab/mindcv/README.md

 ### Major Features

-- **Easy-to-Use.** MindCV decomposes the vision framework into various configurable components.
-It is easy to customize your data pipeline, models, and learning pipeline with MindCV:
+- **Easy-to-Use.** MindSpore CV decomposes the vision framework into various configurable components.
+It is easy to customize your data pipeline, models, and learning pipeline with MindSpore CV:

   ```pycon
   >>> import mindcv